avitran0/deadlocked/readme.md

 - restart your machine (this will **_not_** work without a restart!)
 - clone the repository: `git clone --recursive https://github.com/avitran0/deadlocked`
 - install rust from `https://rustup.rs/`

+### optional: for bhop/strafe helper features

+if the bhop/strafe doesn't work, you may need to load the uinput kernel module:
+- `sudo modprobe uinput`
+- to load it automatically on boot: `echo "uinput" | sudo tee /etc/modules-load.d/uinput.conf`

 ## running